MobilityData/gtfs.org/docs/en/documentation/realtime/language-bindings/ruby.md

 ## Example Code

-The following code snippet demonstrates downloading a GTFS-realtime data feed from a particular URL, parsing it as a FeedMessage (the root type of the GTFS-realtime schema), and iterating over the results.
+The following code snippet demonstrates downloading a GTFS-realtime data feedf rom a particular URL, parsing it as a FeedMessage (the root type of theGTFS-realtime schema), and iterating over the results.

 ```ruby
 require 'protobuf'